by Gregory James

 “The light of the body is the eye: if therefore thine eye be [objective], thy whole being shall be full of light.
 But if thine eye be [in error], thy whole being shall be full of darkness.
 If therefore the light that is in thee be darkness, how great that darkness is!”

 Blind belief in ideas has permeated our entire culture.
 We accept whatever the TV or the newspapers tell us; whatever “they say” must be the case.
 We mark our calendar with invented holidays, never mind that they exist only in our preference to have a “reason” to celebrate.
 (What would be wrong with simply celebrating the sanctity of Truth and Life, anytime?)
 We teach our kids in school to memorize ideas as “truth” so they can pass a test and advance to the “next level of life”.
 We proceed along the very same path through university and our careers, seldom challenging the standard, accepted ideas — lest we be ostracized.
 We worship the monetary system — an idea — like it was the Holy Grail.
 We buy ideas like they were products — like purchasing a high-dollar T-shirt just because it bares our favorite brand-name, never mind the oddity that we have somehow been convinced to pay major corporations to be their walking billboards.
 We live within a society where it is acceptable and commonplace to believe that just disagreeing with someone is sufficient to make you “right”.
-We live within a society where it is considered politically incorrect to objectively disagree with ideas and actions of groups of people (for example: the way that criticism of the corruption in Zionism is immediately labeled as “anti-Semitic”); even though, within that same society, we are virtually mandated to national patriotism, which, by every implication, denies the validity of other nations and groups, and is the premier justification for all wars.
+We live within a society where it is considered politically incorrect to rightfully reject the ideas and actions of certain groups of people of prevailing social standing, even though, within that same society, we are virtually mandated to national patriotism, which, by every implication, denies the validity of other nations and groups, and is the premier justification for all wars.
 We live by proxy to True Virtue via man-made moral doctrines, which differ depending on where you’re from or what religion you prefer.
 We follow fashionable trends as if they mattered — most often sacrificing function for form.
 We readily accept the speculations and gossip of our peers as fact.
 We replace our humanity with policies and regulations which become social dogma.

 Our ideas are fake; and we worship this fake-ness, building up our ideas and their applications in ever-increasing complexity and variation — fake on top of fake, on top of fake, on top of fake!
 Overall, in our national and global society, we act like silly, hormonal teenagers playing silly teenager games; our shameless pageantry and worship of pop idols, our arrogant abuses of humanity and the environment, our bickering over the most senseless and vacuous matters — all the while appealing most of all to the lowest common denominator of an ever-more-easily placated society.
 Are we still now really so superficial and flippant?